Alokkush/bloodbank/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](file:///c%3A/Users/alokb/OneDrive/Desktop/Projects/bloodbank/LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - Firebase for backend services
 - Bootstrap for responsive design components
-- Chart.js for data visualization#   b l o o d b a n k  
+- Chart.js for data visualization
- 